 We drove to Alchi directly from the airport.
 Alchi is at a lower altitude of 3100 meters or approximately 10,000 feet and travelling to Alchi from Leh helped us cope with the altitude better.
 Enroute we stopped to see the Indus river.
 Sindhu, as it is called in Hindustani, gives our country its name.
 The confluence of Indus and Zanskar rivers was a sight to behold.

 Looking forward to an exciting vacation, we jumped back in the cars only to get down a bit later as Iqbal Bhai spotted a herd of Urials.
 Urials (Ovis orientalis), or Shapo are wild sheep of Ladakh region and are found in Western Central Asia.
 It was the start of mating season for them and the male of the species were putting up an amazing display.

 We arrived at Alchi a little after lunchtime, we had already eaten a sumptuous meal of momos and Thukpa en route, we reached our destination.
 After checking in at the Zimskhang holiday home, at Alchi, we were ready to explore the small monastery town.

 Alchi is a historical place and has one of the oldest Buddhist monasteries.
 It is actually a Chos-‘khor, a place where monks are taught the ways of Buddhism.
-The Alchi Gompa comes under the Gelukpa order from Liker which looks after the monks and the upkeep of the monastery.
+The Alchi Gompa comes under the Gelugpa order from Likir which looks after the monks and the upkeep of the monastery.

 The Alchi Gompa is often called as Ajanta of Ladakh, because of the fine artmanship display on its walls.
 The paintings on the walls are regarded as one of the oldest and most extensive in the entire region.